adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - The detail and organization depend on the context of what, and where, the robot is supposed to perform a task, and they impact the complexity of the problem at different stages.

-###### A semantic representation is built by defining the following aspects:
+###### [A semantic representation is built by defining the following aspects:]

-• Level/Detail of semantic concepts: For a given robotic task,e.g. “going from room A to room B”, coarse categories(rooms, corridor, doors) would suffice for a successfulperformance, while for other tasks, e.g. “pick up a tea cup”,finer categories (table, tea cup, glass) are needed.
+- Level/Detail of semantic concepts
+	- For a given robotic task,e.g. “going from room A to room B”, coarse categories(rooms, corridor, doors) would suffice for a successful performance,
+	- while for other tasks, e.g. “pick up a tea cup”,finer categories (table, tea cup, glass) are needed.

 • Organization of semantic concepts: The semantic conceptsare not exclusive.